noam87/noamswebsite/content/q/john_stuart_mill.md

 > really possess himself of the portion of truth which meets and removes that
 > difficulty.**

-This passage serves to highlight a major failing from our educators and political writers, who so liberally bastardize unfavorable views and weaken their arguments to make them seem less persuasive, leaving the audience with the false impression that good morality is self-evident.
+This passage highlights a major failing from many educators and political writers, who liberally bastardize unfavorable views and weaken their arguments to make them seem less persuasive, leaving the audience with the false impression that good morality is self-evident.

-Good morals are far from self-evident.
-It is not self-evident that slavery is wrong; it is not self-evident that anyone has a right to exist; nor is it self-evident that we are all entitled to equal treatment under the law.
-If it were, it wouldn't be so damn hard for societies to progress! -- Similarly, far from being stupid and self-evidently nasty, fascism is a powerful, persuasive ideology that continues to lure bright minds to this day, and under the right conditions, if unchecked, spreads like wildfire -- precisely *because* it is so effective.

-To teach students otherwise is to rob them of the intellectual tools they need to defend their own liberties.
-It's embarrassing to watch YouTube videos of Ben Shapiro and Milo Yiannopoulos talking circles around stammering, babbling university students who can scarcely string together pertinent questions, let alone a cogent defense of their own position -- having clearly never been properly exposed to an opposite view.

-So vital is exposure to dissent to our understanding, that Mill goes one step further, and recommends that whenever a dissenting opinion is not available, we should invent it:

 > So essential is this discipline to a real understanding of moral and human
 > subjects, that if opponents of all important truths do not exist, it is